microscaler/fleetingdns/docs/engineering/E6-CI_Integration_GitHub_Action_(Design_v0.1).md

 ## 🧭 Overview

-This document details the implementation and behavior of the official **GitHub Action for Ephemeral DNS Forwarder** (`epdns-action`) that allows automated test pipelines to create ephemeral DNS endpoints using the FDF CLI.
+This document details the implementation and behavior of the official **GitHub Action for (Ephemeral) Fleeting DNS Forwarder** (`epdns-action`) that allows automated test pipelines to create ephemeral DNS endpoints using the FDF CLI.
 This ensures full lifecycle automation and guaranteed teardown of reverse tunnels when the CI job exits.

 ---